Asimov DIY Kit (Here Be Dragons Edition)

 Price Context

-At $15k (Official Asimov DIY Kit page lists a $15,000 target price with a refundable $499 pre-order deposit; import duties and taxes may still apply.), the Asimov DIY Kit (Here Be Dragons Edition) sits in the professional price tier for research robots.
+At $15k (Official Asimov DIY Kit page lists a $15,000 target price and a $499 pre-order deposit, with the remaining balance due before shipment; the official Asimov v1 manual says a deposit refund can be requested with no questions asked.), the Asimov DIY Kit (Here Be Dragons Edition) sits in the professional price tier for research robots.
 This price point typically includes professional support, integration services, and ongoing software updates.

 Availability